A few days ago I hit a major milestone in my side hustle journey…

 £1,000 in 12 weeks is not a lot of money by matched betting standards.

-Loads of people in the forums of the matched betting service I use (Profit Accumulator) are regularly making £1,000 – £2,000 every month.
+Some people in the forums of the matched betting service I use (Profit Accumulator) are regularly making over £1,000 every month.
 In fact, Profit Accumulator has a members-only forum thread where the staff post exactly which bets you need to place each day to make £1,000 each month.

 The Profit Accumulator forum is my favourite matched betting forum by far, by the way.
 There are always experienced betters and staff on hand to talk you through any questions or confusion.
 It’s also a great way to stay up to date with special offers.